 Usually, when a Windows update is pending, it makes some features not to work.
 Once the update is complete, these features start to work again, usually.
-So check for windows update, and if it is there, install it and see if it fixes Print Screen not working.
+So check for Windows update; if it is there, install it and see if it fixes Print Screen not working.

 Method #3 Stop Background Processing

-There might be a program that is running in the background as a background process.
+There might be a program running in the background as a background process.
 These may include One Drive, DropBox, Snipping tool, etc. To check for these and stop them, use: